 This business credit card lets travelers who often fly to Hawaii earn miles not only on Hawaiian Airlines purchases, but also gas, dining and office supplies.
 Plus, you can earn miles on partner flights, hotel stays and car rentals.
 But you’re not limited to Hawaiian Airlines when it’s time to redeem your points — you can fly with its partner airlines.

-JetBlue Business Card by Citi
+JetBlue Business Card

 The JetBlue Business Card has lots of opportunities to earn points, with 6x points on JetBlue purchases and double points on dining and office supplies.
 It’s the only Barclays business credit card that rewards you with 5,000 points annually on your card anniversary for being in good standing with your card.
 Even with a $99 annual fee, frequent flyers can benefit from this business card.